COVID-19 and the flu can cause similar symptoms. However, there are several differences between them.

 As a point of comparison, the incubation period for a cold is 1–3 days.

 The symptoms of COVID-19 are similar in both children and adults.
-However, according to the
+However, according to a

 The following table outlines the symptoms of COVID-19, the flu, and a cold.